mythology-and-legends-in-warfare

 Historical and archaeological records indicate several categories of sacrifice among the early Saxons and their continental Germanic kin.

 - Human Sacrifices: Though less routine than animal offerings, human sacrifice was practiced during times of great crisis or before major campaigns.
-The victims were typically slaves, prisoners of war, or criminals.
-Contemporary accounts by Roman and early Christian writers describe Germanic tribes hanging men from trees as offerings to Woden—a practice echoed in the Norse myth of Odin hanging from Yggdrasil.
-In Anglo-Saxon England, the conversion to Christianity gradually suppressed human sacrifice, but traces survived in folklore and legal codes that forbade it.
+The victims were typically slaves, prisoners of war, or criminals—individuals whose lives were already forfeit in the eyes of the community.
+Contemporary accounts by Roman and early Christian writers describe Germanic tribes hanging men from trees as offerings to Woden—a practice echoed in the Norse myth of Odin hanging from Yggdrasil to gain wisdom.
+In Anglo-Saxon England, the conversion to Christianity gradually suppressed human sacrifice, but traces survived in folklore and legal codes that forbade it, such as the 8th-century laws of Æthelberht which penalize offering a man to the gods.

 - Weapon Offerings: Warriors would sometimes dedicate their swords, spears, or shields to the gods by ritually breaking them and depositing them in bogs or lakes.
 The famous Nydam Mose and Illerup Ådal sites in Denmark, though largely contemporary with the Saxon migration period, contain enormous deposits of weaponry that were deliberately destroyed and submerged.
 These deposits were likely thank-offerings for victory or requests for future protection.
-In Saxon contexts, similar finds in English peat bogs suggest that weapon sacrifice was a pan-Germanic tradition brought to Britain.
+In Saxon contexts, similar finds in English peat bogs, such as those at Llyn Cerrig Bach in Wales and the Waltham Abbey spearhead deposits, suggest that weapon sacrifice was a pan-Germanic tradition brought to Britain and adapted to local landscapes.

 Ritual Sites and Ceremonial Practices